pchi2000/Linear-Regression/README.md

 # Linear-Regression
-Predicts what the peak electricity demand will be during the day tomorrow for some area .
+Predicts what the peak electricity demand will be during the day tomorrow for some area.
 This example uses data from the area surrounding Pittsburgh, PA.
 This is accomplished by using a simple linear regression algorithm implemented in Python on a Jupyter Notebook.